 Thrive Earlier Detection Corp. is a healthcare company dedicated to improving cancer detection through innovative technology.
 It focuses on the development of CancerSEEK, a liquid biopsy test that analyzes genomic mutations in tumor DNA and protein markers in plasma to identify multiple types of cancer at their earliest stages, often before symptoms become apparent.
 Founded in 2018 and headquartered in Cambridge, Massachusetts, with an additional office in Baltimore, Maryland, Thrive aims to integrate early cancer detection into routine medical care.
 The company was previously known as Thrive Sciences Inc. and has been a subsidiary of Exact Sciences Corporation since early 2021.
 Thrive was launched with support from various investors, including Third Rock Ventures and Section 32, reflecting a strong commitment to advancing cancer diagnostics.

-Maze Therapeutics is a biotechnology firm based in South San Francisco, California, specializing in the research and development of genetic modifier therapeutics.
-Founded in 2017 and initially named Modulus Therapeutics, the company focuses on translating genetic insights into new medicines.
-It employs a combination of large-scale human genetics data analysis, functional genomics, and various drug discovery methods to identify modifier genes that provide protection against diseases.
-This innovative approach enhances the understanding of target biology and informs the development of targeted drug therapies, ultimately aiming to improve patient outcomes through the discovery of novel treatment options.
+Maze Therapeutics is a biotechnology company based in South San Francisco, California, that specializes in the development of genetic modifier therapeutics.
+Founded in 2017 and formerly known as Modulus Therapeutics, the company is dedicated to translating genetic insights into innovative medicines.
+Maze Therapeutics utilizes a comprehensive approach that integrates large-scale human genetics data, functional genomics, and various drug discovery methodologies.
+This approach allows the company to identify modifier genes that offer protection against diseases, enhancing the understanding of target biology and informing drug development strategies.
+By leveraging these insights, Maze Therapeutics aims to facilitate the creation of novel therapies that can benefit patients.

 Ambys Medicines, Inc. is a biotechnology company based in Redwood City, California, founded in 2016.
 The company focuses on discovering and developing innovative therapies for severe liver diseases.
 Its approach includes gene therapy, drug therapy, and cell therapy, aiming to restore liver function, halt the progression of liver disease, and address the serious complications associated with liver failure.
 Through its research and development efforts, Ambys Medicines seeks to significantly improve the quality of life for individuals affected by liver-related health issues.